Articles

 The Gramm-Leach-Bliley Act (GLBA) has been a requirement for financial institutions since it came into effect in 1999, but it has directly impacted Title IV colleges and universities since 2018.
 In particular, the GLBA Safeguards Rule is included in the Federal Single Audit and the Student Aid Internet Gateway (SAIG) agreement and is regulated by The Department of Education and the Federal Trade Commission (FTC).

-This comprehensive guide from SaltyCloud equips you with essential insights into the GLBA, its Safeguards Rule, and the specific regulatory requirements affecting higher education institutions, to help you successfully navigate and ace your regulatory audits.
+This comprehensive guide from SaltyCloud equips you with essential insights into the GLBA, its Safeguards Rule, and the specific regulatory requirements affecting higher education institutions to help you successfully navigate and ace your regulatory audits.

 Understanding the Basics